jecki/DHParser/documentation/StepByStepGuide.rst

 Extending the example DSL further
 ---------------------------------

-A grammar that can only digest single sentences is certainly a rather boring.
+A grammar that can only digest single sentences is certainly rather boring.
 So we'll extend our grammar a little further so that it can capture paragraphs of sentences.
 To see, where we are heading, let's first start a new example file, let's call it "macbeth.dsl" and enter the following lines::